Past Awards & Scholarships

 The Timber Trail to Briar Ridge Channel project produced an aesthetically pleasing solution to chronic, and often severe, bank erosion and creek degradation in this Frontenac neighborhood.
 Careful technical analysis, creative engineering, thorough communication, and sensitivity to the impacted residents were all instrumental to making this an outstanding example of civil engineering.
 This project is making a real difference at the local level, where people live and play.

-2020 Winner - Belleville Former MPG Site (Remediation of a
+2020 Award - Belleville Former MPG Site (Remediation of a Former Manufactured Site)

 Property Owner: City of Belleville, IL